aradaynt/Picture-That/README.md

 ### Build & Run Instructions

 Step 1: Install Dependencies
-This fetches all the packages (like flutter_dotenv or Maps_flutter) listed in your configuration.
+This fetches all the packages listed in your configuration.
+Make sure you are in the project directory.
 ```Bash
 flutter pub get
 ```